 Photos by Pierre Bendayan (AES) and J. Martins (audioXpress)

 The unofficial count was 330 attendees, with a waiting list of dozens more for the sold-out 5th Audio Engineering Society (AES) Automotive Audio Conference at the spectacular Geely Uni3 Center, in the historic town of Gothenburg, Sweden.
-I am proud to have been a part of the planning committee for all our automotive conferences and I was the co-chair of this event.
+I am proud to have been a part of the planning committee for all our automotive conferences and I was the vice-chair of this event.
 This one was one of the biggest, most well-attended AES conference, let alone Automotive Conference.

 Watching the 20-plus line of cars pull into the Uni 3's “theater” exhibit space with its high, vaulted, ceiling, was profound, knowing that at the first AES Automotive Audio Conference (now called 0th, because there have been six in total), there were three cars and 50 attendees.
 The humble 0th in June 2009 at the Ritz Carlton (now "The Henry") in Dearborn, MI, may have had less than a handful of cars available in the small circular drive outside the Ballroom in the late afternoon of the last day, but the ideas then were as big and as prescient as those in Gothenburg, 15 years later.